 On the other hand, if you’re able to choose your own provider, the process for setting up internet access in your new build home is the same as any other house.

 How long does it take to set up broadband in a new home?

 Providers usually take around two weeks to set up internet in a new house, which is why most require at least two weeks’ notice.
 If there’s already a working broadband line in your new property, it should be a quick and easy process.

 However, if a line installation is required, it can take a little longer to arrange an engineer visit.

 In most cases, providing that you’ve given enough notice to your broadband provider, you should be able to get internet access as soon as you’ve set up the necessary equipment in your new home – for example, by simply plugging in your router once you’ve moved in.

 Can I keep my phone number when I move?

-Yes, potentially, if you're not moving too far away.
-The only exception is Sky, which can't transfer a phone number to another line.
+While most providers allow you to keep your number, one exception is Sky, which can't transfer a phone number to another line.

 Can I take my equipment with me?

 Yes, you can.
 In fact, most providers encourage you to take your existing equipment, so you can quickly set up internet access in your new home.